Over 2 million

 There’s nothing to lose by signing up FREE to

 A canal boat tour is a perfect way for you and your date to spend quality time together while learning some of the local histories.
-Some have onboard bars if you feel you need the Dutch courage or if you simply fancy a couple of drinks!
+Some have onboard bars if you feel you need the Dutch courage or you may just simply fancy a couple of drinks together!

-For Peaky Blinders fans, there is a tour culminating in liquid refreshment with typical Victorian-style dinner.
-The tour covers the gangs, their leaders and where the term ‘Peaky Blinder’ was first coined; the walk lasts approximately 45 minutes, plus extra for the meal.
+For Peaky Blinders fans, there is a Peaky Tour which culminates in liquid refreshment with a typical Victorian-style dinner.
+The tour covers the gangs, their leaders and where the term ‘Peaky Blinder’ was first coined; the walk lasts approximately 45 minutes, plus extra time for the meal.

-If you are looking for something a little more contemporary, visit Varanasi, on Broad Street in the city centre.
+If you are looking for a dining experience that is a little more contemporary, visit Varanasi, on Broad Street in the city centre.
 With opulent and luxurious surroundings, 3 cocktail bars and a fine dining menu, Varanasi is an Indian restaurant like no other and an ideal establishment for the romantics among you.

 The Jekyll and Hyde is a highly rated bar specialising in cocktails.
 Relax in a cosy, old-world setting, complete with a Victorian Gin parlour.
 If a gin masterclass is on your bucket list, look no further and then enjoy sampling the fruits of your labour!